OroujiLab/HiC-ECC/README.md

 # HiC-ECC (Enhance, Compare, and Call) Pipeline
-## DEV: To Do
-- push/update code on forks

 ## Motivation
 <p>The Hi-C technology is a powerful genomic analysis technique tool for studying 3D genome organization.
 However, due to sequencing cost, the resolution of Hi-C datasets is often coarse.
 Many effective tools exist to computationally enhance the resolution of these Hi-C datasets. </p>